frederic-perez/AmE-dictionary/data/dictionary.md

 __evening star__ _The evening star was out and the moon rising._
 __ever since__ :dart::two::hammer: _I've been a fan ever since._
 __evergreen__ _adj_
+__every cloud has a silver lining__ Be optimistic, even difficult times will lead to better days.
 __every man for himself__ :dart:
 __every other week__ :two::hammer: _We don't win bigger events every other week._
 __every other__ _A new cartoon will be published every other Sunday._